Orthographic Projection or Orthogonal projection is a process of representing three-dimensional objects in two dimensions.

 What Are Principal Planes

-What Is Auxiliary Plane
+What Is an Auxiliary Plane

 What Is Dihedral And Trihedral Angle